Patrick O. Brown: Impossible Foods

 In 2009, Brown took an 18-month sabbatical where he considered how to spend the rest of his career.
 Brown decided that the world's largest environmental problem, and the problem where he could have the most impact, was the use of animals to produce food.
 He organized a conference to raise awareness of the problem.
-But the National Research Council workshop, called "The Role of Animal Agriculture in a Sustainable 21st Century Global Food System,” had minimal impact; soon after, he decided the best way to reduce animal agriculture was to offer a competing product in the free market.
+But the National Research Council workshop, called "The Role of Animal Agriculture in a Sustainable 21st Century Global Food System," had minimal impact; soon after, he decided the best way to reduce animal agriculture was to offer a competing product in the free market.

 By the end of his sabbatical, Brown had articulated the first steps of his business plan and began to recruit a small team of scientists to determine precisely why meat smells, handles, cooks and tastes like meat.
 Brown said he had a "hunch" that the key to meat's unique taste was its high abundance of heme, an iron-containing molecule in blood that carries oxygen and is found in all living organisms.
 Brown theorized that, if he could generate large amounts of heme from plant sources, he could recreate the taste of animal meat.

 Brown and a small group of early employees tested the hunch by digging up clover roots, which for the plant kingdom contain high amounts of heme.
 "I dissected them off with a razor blade then blended them up just to see what I could extract.
 I was just poking around, feasibility-testing some ideas.
-I got to a point where, though I didn’t have much data, I had enough to go and talk to some venture-capital companies — of which there are a ridiculous number in Silicon Valley — and hit them for some money,” Brown told The Sunday Times.
-Brown raised a Series A round of $9 million from Khosla Ventures and founded Impossible Foods in July 2011.
-Over eight years until 2019, the business had collected $396 million from investors like Bill Gates, Google Ventures and Li Ka-shing’s Horizons Ventures.
+I got to a point where, though I didn't have much data, I had enough to go and talk to some venture-capital companies — of which there are a ridiculous number in Silicon Valley — and hit them for some money," Brown told The Sunday Times.
+Brown raised $9 million and founded Impossible Foods in July 2011.
+Over eight years until 2019, the business had collected $396 million from investors like Bill Gates, Google Ventures and Li Ka-shing's Horizons Ventures.